michelhe/opencode-agent-skills/README.md

 On session start, the plugin automatically injects a list of all discovered skills wrapped in `<available-skills>` tags.
 This allows the agent to know what skills are available without needing to call `get_available_skills` first.

+### Automatic Skill Matching

+After the initial skills list is injected, the plugin monitors subsequent messages and uses semantic similarity to detect when a message relates to an available skill.
+When matches are found, it injects a prompt encouraging the agent to evaluate and load the relevant skills.

+This happens automatically - you don't need to remember skill names or explicitly request them.

 ### Superpowers Mode (optional)

 To get the strict Superpowers prompt, install the real Superpowers project (follow [their instructions](https://github.com/obra/superpowers)).
 We automatically pick up the `using-superpowers` skill from either of its supported homes: